Explore-In-HMS/HMSAudioEditorMusika/README.md

 # Register a developer account on HUAWEI Developers and configure.

-1. Register in to [Huawei Developer Console] (https://developer.huawei.com/consumer/en/console) and Create and configure an app and enable 3D Modeling Kit in AppGallery Connect.
+1. Register in to [Huawei Developer Console] (https://developer.huawei.com/consumer/en/console) and Create and configure an app and enable Audio Editor in AppGallery Connect.
-2. To use 3D Modeling Kit, you need to enable it in AppGallery Connect.
+2. To use Audio Editor Kit, you need to enable it in AppGallery Connect.
 For details, please refer to Enabling Services(https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-enabling-service-0000001146598793).

 ##   Adding the AppGallery Connect Configuration File of Your App